Along the Terrace of the Lions in Delos

 Very early the following morning, after we picked up our breakfasts in paper bags from the receptionist, Lot motored us to a different route for our dawn viewing of the magnificent Angkor Wat — the main reason for our Cambodian trip.

-Later, he showed us another part of downtown that’s popular among expats and took us to lunch at a fast-food joint that featured an eclectic mix of just about everything on its menu.
+Later on, he showed us another part of downtown that’s popular among ex-pats and had lunch at a fast-food joint that featured an eclectic mix of just about everything on their menu.

 This fast-food restaurant’s olive-oil fried chicken recipes were delicious.